pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/70_Variants.md

 # Object Variants
-The best way to show the use and function of object variants is via an use case:
+The best way to show the use and function of object variants is via a use case:

 Your goal is to store lots of products in Pimcore.
 Many of these products are variants of each other, for example a yellow t-shirt, a blue t-shirt, a red t-shirt etc. Most of the t-shirts' attributes have the same values and they